Hugh Lane Gallery: Collection

 The museum has a permanent collection and hosts exhibitions, mostly by contemporary Irish artists.
 It has a dedicated Sean Scully room.
-Francis Bacon's studio was reconstructed in the gallery in 2001 after being dismantled and moved from London starting in 1998.
+Irish artist, Francis Bacon's studio was reconstructed in the gallery in 2001 after being dismantled and moved from London starting in 1998.

 The Hugh Lane is notable for its collection of French art, the Lane Bequest pictures including works such as The Umbrellas (Les Parapluies) by Auguste Renoir; Portrait of Eva Gonzalès by Édouard Manet, Édouard Manet's Music in the Tuileries, Summer's Day by Berthe Morisot and View of Louveciennes by Camille Pissarro.

 There is a permanent display of stained glass at the museum which features The Eve of St. Agnes by Irish artist and illustrator Harry Clarke.
 As well as a previously banned, "scandalous" work of his, which was purchased in 2015 for £35,000.

 In June 1992, the painting In The Omnibus by French artist Honoré Daumier was stolen.
 The theft took place in the afternoon during the hours when the gallery was open to the public.
 The Criminal Assets Bureau (CAB) recovered the painting during an investigation in 2013, more than 20 years later.
 Director Barbara Dawson expressed her delight that the painting had been found.
 She said, "It was such a shock when it was stolen and we had messages of sympathy from galleries and museums in Ireland and around the world."